-Consortia should be built around a leading core of at least 2 world-class research infrastructures, being ESFRI infrastructures, European Research Infrastructures Consortia (ERICs) and/or other world-class research infrastructures of European interest102 and can include a wider set of RIs and other technological partners.
+Consortia should be built around a leading core of at least 2 world-class research infrastructures, being ESFRI infrastructures, European Research Infrastructures Consortia (ERICs) and/or other world-class research infrastructures that are intergovernmental organisations of European interest, and can include a wider set of RIs and other technological partners.

-HORIZON-INFRA-2024-TECH-01-03: New digital twins for Destination Earth contribution per project 15.00 million would allow these outcomes to be addressed appropriately.
+HORIZON-INFRA-2024-TECH-01-03: New digital twins for Destination Earth

+Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 15.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 45.00 million.
-Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to achieve TRL 6 or higher by the end of the project - see General Annex B. Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Beneficiaries will be subject to the following additional access rights: Each beneficiary must grant royalty-free access to its results (intellectual property rights), which are needed for further developing, implementing and monitoring the European Commission's Destination Earth initiative, to the entities that are signatories of the Contribution Agreements for implementing the initiative (European Space Agency (ESA), European Centre for Medium-Range Weather Forecasts (ECMWF) and European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)).
+Type of Action Research and Innovation Actions Technology Readiness Level Activities are expected to achieve TRL 6 or higher by the end of the project - see General Annex B.

+Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements Beneficiaries will be subject to the following additional access rights: Each beneficiary must grant royalty-free access to its results (intellectual property rights), which are needed for further developing, implementing and monitoring the European Commission's Destination Earth initiative, to the entities that are signatories of the Contribution Agreements for implementing the initiative (European Space Agency (ESA), European Centre for Medium-Range Weather Forecasts (ECMWF) and European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT)).
 Such access rights are limited to non-commercial and non-competitive use.
-Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-103 .
+Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). .